Inbreeding depression: In humans

 Inbreeding may have both detrimental and beneficial effects.
 The biological effects of inbreeding depression in humans can on occasion be confounded by socioeconomic and cultural influences on reproductive behavior.
 Studies in human populations have shown that age at marriage, duration of marriage, illiteracy, contraceptive use, and reproductive compensation are the major determinants of apparent fertility, even amongst populations with a high proportion of consanguinous unions.
 However, several small effects on increased mortality, longer inter-birth intervals and reduced overall productivity have been noted in certain isolated populations, though another study about the Icelandic population suggests no effect on lifespan past the 2nd cousin level.

 Charles Darwin was one of the first scientists to demonstrate the effects of inbreeding depression, through numerous experiments on plants.
 Darwin's wife, Emma, was his first cousin, and he was concerned about the impact of inbreeding on his ten children, three of whom died at age ten or younger; three others had childless long-term marriages.

 Humans do not seek to completely minimize inbreeding, but rather to maintain an optimal amount of inbreeding vs. outbreeding.
 Close inbreeding reduces fitness through inbreeding depression, but some inbreeding brings benefits.
 Indeed, inbreeding "increases the speed of selection of beneficial recessive and co-dominant alleles, e.g. those that protect against diseases."
-In general mating between humans who have an equivalent relatedness closer to that of third cousins results in reduced fitness in the children.
-By contrast outbreeding in humans at worst results in certain autoimmune conditions e.g. asthma.
+In general, mating between humans who have an equivalent relatedness closer to that of third cousins results in reduced fitness in the children.

-In wolves
+In Florida panthers

-A small isolated highly inbred population of gray wolves in Isle Royale National Park, Michigan, USA, was considered in 2019 to be at imminent risk of extinction.
-This gray wolf population had been experiencing severe inbreeding depression primarily due to the homozygous expression of strongly deleterious recessive mutations.
-Defects arising from severe inbreeding among the wolves included reduced survival and reproduction, malformed vertebrae, syndactyly, probable cataracts, an unusual "rope tail" and anomalous fur phenotypes.
-A separate small inbred population of gray wolves in Scandinavia was also found to suffer from inbreeding depression due to the homozygous expression of deleterious recessive mutations.
+The Florida panther is an endangered species once found throughout the Southern part of the U.S. now limited to Southern Florida.
+Their population faced a sharp decline in the 20th century numbering about 30 individuals due to factors such as habitat loss, urban development, and hunting which isolated panthers into smaller groups in various different areas.
+The isolation led to limited gene flow in the species and caused inbreeding depression.
+Panthers mated with close relatives repeatedly, causing major genetic defects such as heart problems, kinked tails, and low sperm quality.
+To restore the population and increase genetic variation, eight female Texas cougars were introduced to the area in 1995 to attempt a genetic rescue.
+The interbreeding of these two species, caused the Florida panther population to rise to 100 individuals and successfully enhanced allelic diversity in the population.
+According to a study by Aguilar-Gomez et al. (2025) A genetic analysis found that improvements in Florida panther health were driven by increased genetic diversity rather than by a reduction in harmful genetic variants.
+The study also reported that the original Florida panther lineage remained present and was not replaced by the Texas cougar ancestry.
+The source and native populations were genetically different enough to add useful diversity, but not so different that the original Florida panther lineage was lost.